djey47/cool-updown-legacy/README.md

   - NodeJS v18
   - Yarn (optionally)
 - *Remote server*:
-  - Linux
+  - Linux / Windows (experimental)
-  - WOL enabled
+  - WOL enabled (for remote power-on ability)
+  - LAN properly configured
-  - LAN properly configured, SSH service running
+  - SSH service running (for remote shutdown ability)
   - User with root privileges (sudoer)

+*Note: Windows devices may be monitored with this app but with less abilities; as an example, shutdown support is not guaranteed to work since relying on SSH.*

 ### Steps
 - Clone this repository with git or extract source archive to a directory
-- Head to directory then type `npm install` or `yarn`, according to your preferences; a 'ready to start' bundle will be generated automatically.
+- Head to directory then type `npm install`, according to your preferences; a 'ready to start' bundle will be generated automatically.

 ## Configure
 Default configuration is given as example in `config/default.json` file.